In the skies above London

 It reminds today’s generation of Norwegians of sacrifices made in the not-so-distant past.

 Interestingly, Norway’s freedom celebration is not militaristic.
-The Norwegians focus on their kids instead.
+Instead, the Norwegians focus on their kids.
 All over the country, children and marching bands parade through the streets.
-In Oslo, the capital, over 100,000 participate in the festivities, with marchers from over one-hundred schools.
+In Oslo, the capital, one hundred thousand participate in the festivities, with marchers from over one hundred schools.

 The parade of children starts near the train station, where a sculpture of a huge sledge-hammer smashes a swastika, a fitting image for the day.
 The kids pass the royal palace for a wave from King Harald V and Queen Sonja.